crachecode/prestajine/README.md

 Prestajine
 ==========

-Prestajine is PrestaShop module that helps to generate images and thumbnails, directly by providing dimensions in the theme templates files, with no extra management from the administration panel.
+Prestajine is a PrestaShop module that helps to generate images and thumbnails, directly by providing dimensions in the theme templates files, with no extra management from the administration panel.
 It is based on [Tajine](https://github.com/crachecode/tajine) which makes use of the [Intervention Image](https://github.com/Intervention/image) library.

 ## Features